howarddyer/howarddyer.github.io/_posts/2018-09-21-what-happens-in-bfc-stays-in-bfc.markdown

 ### Conclusion

 There are many issues that occur in CSS that, through iteration, you acquire knowledge on how to solve.
-But it’s quite interesting that, whilst problems are solved, it’s never always fully understood why the problems are caused or how the solution actually solves it.
+But it’s quite interesting that, whilst problems are solved, it’s not always fully understood why the problems are caused or how the solution actually solves it.

 For Block Formatting Contexts it could simply be put, that what happens in a BFC stays in a BFC.